Skip to main content

 Current cyber student, Brieann Jones.
 Photo provided by Brieann Jones.

-Brieann Jones, a current CORe and Bachelor of Applied Science student, recently shared her experience working with Sandra Dunn, Chief Information Security Officer for Blue Cross of Idaho and Boise State adjunct faculty, in Dunn’s CPS 301 class.
+Brieann Jones, a current cyber operations and resilience program and Bachelor of Applied Science student, recently shared her experience working with Sandra Dunn, Chief Information Security Officer for Blue Cross of Idaho and Boise State adjunct faculty, in Dunn’s CPS 301 class.
 Jones and her classmates were tasked with creating a cybersecurity organizational profile workbook (mockup, not a formal study) — Jones’s group chose to analyze a local medical provider.
 Jones explains this project as “so helpful in understanding cyber across different industries, including healthcare.
 It was a comprehensive overview of what different organizations need to have proper cybersecurity,” Jones continued.“To have a professional like [Dunn] in the classroom and able to get her perspective on our work was very meaningful.
 I felt so much more confident in my ability to talk about cybersecurity, and now have something to show a future employer.”

 Brieann Jones poses in front of a military vehicle and holds an award.